 Whether you were the victim in a serious motor vehicle collision, injured by an unsafe product, or you were hurt on someone else’s property, the insurance company will still consider all the facts of your case, including who was at fault for the accident.

 Through the application of comparative negligence laws, parties are assessed for fault.
-Depending on each party’s role in the accident, compensation may be less than expected or even needed, leading to seemingly unfair recovery in the eyes of victims.
+Depending on each party’s role in the accident, compensation may be less than expected or even needed, leading to a seemingly unfair recovery in the eyes of victims.

 Under Pennsylvania comparative negligence laws, recovery is reduced by the amount the plaintiff is considered at fault in the accident.
 If their portion of negligence exceeds 50 percent, they are no longer eligible to collect damages from the other party, even if they suffered injuries or property damage.